usemytools/Docs/en/smart-gas-detector/user-guide/device-installation.md

 weight: "1"
 ---

-## Smart Gas Detector - Device Installation v1.0 ##
+## Smart Gas Detector, Alarm and Notification Detector - Device Installation v1.0 ##

-Smart Gas Detector and timer installation is very easy.
+Smart Gas Detector, Alarm and Notification installation is very easy.
 It is just like plug and play installation.

 Following is the device installation diagram of Smart Gas Detector v1.0.